ruggeri/tech-notes/randos/cache-coherency.md

 ```

 Obviously you expect to see `42` printed, but this won't necessarily
 happen.
-The hardware can execute the loads and stores out of
+The hardware can execute the loads and stores out of order.
+Note: I am not talking about reordering done by the _compiler_.
+I'm
+talking about the CPU memory ordering model: a failure of strong
+consistency where writes to different locations are not always seen in
 order.
+Here the CPU may evict the cache line for `x` (and pass the while
+loop test) _before_ it evicts the cache line for `y` (and thus does not
+print 42).

+Note: x86 is a pretty strong model.
+This failure to see writes at
+different locations in the order they were issued is possibly the
+_minimal_ violating of strong consistency.

 For this you need a memory barrier.
 To force this to be the
 case, you want to issue a memory barrier, which will tell the
 processor that it cannot reorder instructions across the barrier.